arielBWong/EGO/README.md

 ## Confusion with GPR
-Saved by this blog [Gaussian regression](https://cloud.tencent.com/developer/article/1353538) For me, the first barrier concept of GPR is the confusion with p and f. p is the probability of an instance of a random variable, p(x) f is the function value of a certain sample
+Saved by this blog [Gaussian regression](https://cloud.tencent.com/developer/article/1353538)

+For me, the first barrier concept of GPR is the confusion with p and f. p is the probability of an instance of a random variable, p(x) f is the function value of a certain sample
 Most tutorials on GPR will tell us that a set of f from training samples follow multivariant gaussian distribution, which is often accompanied with a equation like:

 ![multi variant gaussian example](https://github.com/arielBWong/EGO/blob/master/images/f5d7r7z9xt.png)

 From this expression, I used to think that f should be a probability value, from distribution we can calculate the probability of a value in the supposed range, like

 ![unly gaussian](https://github.com/arielBWong/EGO/blob/master/images/1d%20normal.png)

-p can only be in [0, 1], in prediction there is much more possible values than just [0, 1]
+probability can only be in [0, 1], in prediction of f there is much more possible values than just [0, 1]

 **No I was wrong!**
 By saying f1...fn is multivariant Gaussian distribution, one f is a 1D Gaussian.